 Another one of the best forex trading strategies, the reversal strategy is a forex trading strategy that involves identifying the point at which a trend is likely to reverse direction and placing a trade in the anticipated new direction.
 Since reversals tend to happen quickly, these trading strategies seek to capture greater price movements in a shorter period of time, which creates the potential for high risk of losing as well as high potential for gains.

 Many traders look for overbought or oversold conditions as a precursor to a trend change.
-In addition, they might use chart and candlestick patterns to assess market sentiment.
+In addition, they might use charts and candlestick patterns to assess market sentiment.
 It must be noted that a Relative Strength Index (RSI) reading that’s approaching overbought levels above 70 could point to a potential reversal, but a descending triangle breakdown could be the turning point.

 Relative Strength Index Approaching Overbought on EUR/USD Pair – Source: TradingView

 There are several indicators and patterns that can be helpful in identifying reversals:

 - The Moving Average Convergence-Divergence (MACD) doubles as a tool to spot potential reversals by looking for instances where the price and MACD values are diverging.

 - The Stochastic Oscillator compares closing prices to a range of prices over a period of time.
 Extreme overbought or oversold levels could indicate an upcoming reversal.

 - Triangle chart patterns are a great way to predict reversals since they indicate successive pushes against a resistance level with less resistance with each attempt.